Whistleblower: Feds helping evacuees lacked virus protection

 “I'd want to know the full facts and would take appropriate remedial measures,” Azar added.
 If one of the HHS workers had become infected, that person could then have unwittingly infected others, Gomez said.

-Ari Wilkenfeld, a lawyer representing the unidentified whistleblower, said in a statement: “This matter concerns HHS’ response to the coronavirus, and its failure to protect its employees and potentially the public.
+Lawyer Ari Wilkenfeld, representing the unidentified whistleblower, said in a statement: “This matter concerns HHS’ response to the coronavirus, and its failure to protect its employees and potentially the public.
 The retaliatory efforts to intimidate and silence our client must be opposed.”

+Oakley, the HHS spokeswoman, said the department had "nothing further to add at this time.”

 The whistleblower complaint was first reported by The Washington Post.